maazmalik2004/Lattice/README.md

 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the code or add new features.
 See the Contributing Guidelines for more details.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Enjoy exploring and simulating geometric shapes with Latticenew in BlueJ!
 If you have any questions or feedback, please don't hesitate to reach out.

 Happy coding!

-Make sure to replace `"yourusername"` in the clone command with the actual username for the GitHub repository.
-Additionally, if you don't have specific files like `CONTRIBUTING.md` or `LICENSE`, you may need to adjust those references accordingly.